Nikhil22/angular-truffle-starter-dapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

-An Angular2 + Truffle start app.
+An angular2 + [truffle](https://github.com/trufflesuite/truffle) starter app.
+Write, compile & deploy smart contracts for Ethereum.

 ## Demo
 Create a coin with an initial supply and send an amount to your Ethereum wallet address